agrc/forklift/README.md

 - create new env
   - `conda create --name forklift --clone arcgispro-py3`
   - `activate forklift`
-- install deps
-  - conda or pip install everything in the `setup.py` `install_requires`
-- optionally install forklift
+- install forklift and deps
-  - `cd forklift`
-  - `pip install .\ -U`
+  - `pip install -e ".[tests]"`
 - run forklift
-  - for the installed version execute `forklift -h`
+  - `forklift -h`
-  - for the source version, from the `**/src**` directory, execute `python -m forklift -h` for usage

 ### Tests

-#### On first run

-- install deps
-  - `pip install -e ".[tests]"`
-- run tests
-  - `python setup.py develop`
+Tests should show up in VSCode's text explorer.

+To run them from the command line:

-  - `pytest -p no:faulthandler`
+- `pytest`

-`-p no:faulthandler` is to [prevent pytest from printing _tons_ of errors](https://stackoverflow.com/a/65826036/8049053).

 _Tests that depend on a local SDE database (see `tests/data/UPDATE_TESTS.bak`) will automatically be skipped if it is not found on your system._

 To run a specific test or suite: `pytest -k <test/suite name>`

-If you have pip installed forklift into your current environment, you may need to uninstall it to get tests to see recent updates to the source code.